-Long grain white rice is what of us think of when we think of rice.
+Long grain white rice is what we think of when we think of rice.
 It is popular because the starches inside the grain tend to remain intact, allowing the rice to remain separate and fluffy rather than sticky and mushy.
 Cooking rice is relatively easy, but it does take practice to get it right.
-That makes instant and parboiled rice more popular by beginning chefs.
-While parboiling actually improves the nutritional content of the rice without affecting the flavor, instant rices usually have no flavor and a bad texture because they are fully cooked and then dried.
+That makes an instant and parboiled rice more popular by beginning chefs.
+While parboiling actually improves the nutritional content of the rice without affecting the flavor, instant packets of rice usually have no flavor and a bad texture because they are fully cooked and then dried.

 Cooking rice in oil before boiling or steaming will reduce the cooking time and makes it less sticky.
 That’s the method used in this recipe for Mexican Rice.
 It’s not the same as Spanish rice and makes a great side dish for more than just Mexican dishes.
 This is an authentic version.

 Prep Time: 5 Min., Cook Time: 25 Min., Ready In: 30 Min., Makes 6 servings.

 - 1 tablespoon vegetable oil